odabugs/kof-combo-hitboxes/README.txt

 https://github.com/odabugs/kof-combo-hitboxes

-To compile with MinGW: make.bat (native), make (Linux + MinGW or Cygwin) Compilation with Visual Studio currently not supported.
+To compile with MinGW: make.bat (native), make (Linux + MinGW or Cygwin) If MinGW's GCC gives a compile error to the effect of "Unknown type name SOLE_AUTHENTICATION_SERVICE", this is usually fixed by running "make" again.
+Compilation with Visual Studio currently not supported.

 Usage notes: